GlebVST/orbit-server/README.md

 To run this project, first make sure you have python2.7, python-dev, pip, and virtualenv on your machine.

+Note to setup project on Mac OSx additional step is installing graphviz via `brew install graphviz` prior to other deps.

   ```
   git clone ...
   virtualenv venv